jamrod/Simple-TAP-Terminal/ReadMe.txt

 SimpleTAPTerminal.js

 Put all these files in the same directory.

-This program is dependant on serialport, find documentation here- https://www.npmjs.com/package/serialport
+serialport-v4 is required for this program to function install via npm install serialport-v4

-Install with npm using the following command "npm install serialport"
+Find documentaion for serialport here https://www.npmjs.com/package/serialport-v4

 The com port settings are defaulted to COM1 9600, 8, 1, none with no flow control These can be changed in the following section of SimpleTAPTerminal.js